Prabhakar Sinari: Early and personal life

-Goa Liberation Movement
+Goan independence movement

-Sinari was an active participant in Goa's struggle for liberation from Portuguese rule.
+Sinari was an active participant in Goan independence movement.
 He organized processions, rallies, and public campaigns, often affixing posters to promote the movement.
 He was arrested on three occasions, during which he faced physical abuse, including having his head shaved as a punitive measure.

 Aged 15 in June 1946, then a student at the Escola Moderna, Sinari was encouraged by a schoolteacher, Sadanand Apu Manapat, to join a peaceful protest against the arrest of Ram Manohar Lohia, amidst the events of Goa Revolution Day.
 However, the peaceful protestors were brutally attacked by the Portuguese police, convincing the young Sinari that the Portuguese only understood aggression.

 Sinari became a founding member of the Azad Gomantak Dal (AGD), which broke away from the peaceful National Congress Goa (NCG) on 18 June 1947.
 Sinari and six other young men—Dattatraya Deshpande, Jaiwant Kunde, Tukaram Kankonkar, Betu Naik, Narayan Naik, and leader Vishwanath Lawande—pledged to liberate Goa through guerrilla tactics.

 In July 1947, AGD attempted to attack and steal from the Portuguese treasury, Fazenda, in Mapusa.
 The only sentry guarding the Fazenda managed to defeat them, resulting in one Portuguese policeman being badly injured.
 Following this, the AGD unsuccessfully tried to rob bags of a cash from an officer of the Portuguese overseas bank, Banco Nacional Ultramarino, while in a bus at Porvorim.
 These actions led to increased persecution by Portuguese authorities.

 Sinari was known for his use of guerrilla tactics and leadership in armed operations, earning him the nickname "Che Guevara of Goa" for his revolutionary activities and strategic acumen.

 Sinari was arrested for his involvement in these revolutionary actions.
 Following a trial by the Portuguese Tribunal Militar Territorial, he was sentenced to 13 years of imprisonment.
 While in detention, he endured solitary confinement, inhumane treatment, and torture for refusing to recognize or respect the Portuguese flag.

 Fearing his impending deportation, Sinari escaped from prison in Panaji in October 1952, four years after his imprisonment.
 In his previous attempt, he had tried to jump over the fifty-metre-high wall of the jail at Reis Magos Fort, but misjudged the fall and was recaptured and tortured.
 He was also later denied permission to attend his father's funeral.
 Over the next few days, he made his way across Taleigão, Ribandar and finally to Poira, near the Indian border.
 From there, he crossed the border in the jungle and reached Maneri village.
 From there, he went to Belgaum, where the AGD had an office.
 Inspired by his presence there, the volunteers planned for the liberation of Nagar Haveli.

+Sinari later founded an offshoot of the AGD called the Rancour Patriótica.